nekStab/nekStab/README.md

-## STABILITY FRAMEWORK

 ### Forcing

 1.1 SFD
 1.2 BOOSTCONV
 1.3 TDF

-sponge: which parameter to activate

 stratification: which parameter to activate coupling between T

 ### Stability
-3.1 direct
-3.2 adjoint
-3.3 direct-adjoint (for transient growth)
-3.4 resolvent (for optimal perturbation)

 #### STEADY FLOWS: MEAN OR BASE